rust-windowing/winit-next/winit-test-runner/README.md

-# keter-test-runner
+# winit-test-runner

-Test runner for `keter`.
+Test runner for `winit`.

-This binary acts as orchestration for running tests in `keter`.
+This binary acts as orchestration for running tests in `winit`.
 In addition to what is often used in normal Rust tests (formatting, Clippy, unit tests), it also runs those tests in cross-compilation environments on other platforms.